 There are many reasons why hackers spend their time trying to infiltrate email servers and email clients.
 Sometimes it’s to steal intellectual property.
 Other times it’s to steal physical property.
 It can even be for the purpose of influencing public opinion about a political candidate or another type of public figure.

-For a company that makes the decision to use a cloud-based email and data storage system such as G Suite, what are the assurances that company email and other data is not only secure from outside attackers, including those that rely on users clicking something they shouldn’t?
+For a company that makes the decision to use a cloud-based email and data storage system such as Google Workspace, what are the assurances that company email and other data is not only secure from outside attackers, including those that rely on users clicking something they shouldn’t?

 Google has published a 23 page document called Google for Work Security and Compliance Whitepaper.
 Unless you’re an IT professional, the details in this whitepaper may make your eyes glaze over — but it’s still worth skimming through the pages to understand the overall scope of the security effort.